 Efsubaglutide Alfa PopPK in Healthy Subjects and T2D

-Indication: Type 2 Diabetes
+Indication: Type 2 diabetes mellitus

 Drug Overview